Court Etiquette in WA

 Be prepared for court in Western Australia

-When attending court in Australia, you should make yourself aware of what to expect by being prepared.
+When attending court in Australia, you should make yourself aware of what to expect.
 To familiarise yourself with the court etiquette in WA, it is suggested to attend court prior to your own court matter.
 Courts in WA are open to the public unless there are special circumstances which make it a private hearing.
 If you attend court, sit quietly at the back of the court in the public gallery to observe.
 You can find listings of the court proceedings on the Western Australia Courts website or the courts’ notice boards.
 Alternatively, you can ask registry staff at the courts.

 You should ensure you are ready for your own court matter by arriving on time.
 It is recommended to arrive earlier to find the courtroom and to anticipate any changes to your court matter.
 You should check the date, time and location of your court matter on the Western Australia Courts website prior to your hearing.
+However, you should also be ware that your matter may not be heard at the precise time it is listed for.
+Depending on how long the court list is and how matters are prioritised, you may need to wait until later in the day before your matter is dealt with.
+It is a good idea to come to court prepared to be there all day.

 Dress code for court in Western Australia